Most people worry about how to clean a car seat after some dark, smelly liquid has already left its mark.

 Had I known my fast response and a little elbow grease would have the seats looking like new, I might not have freaked out when I got home.

-How to clean cloth car seats
+How to clean a car seat: cloth

 It’s not just spills that soil car seats.
 They get dirty each time someone gets in or out of the car, as dirt and other contaminants transfer from clothing to the cloth.